 Encourage students to use manipulatives as they work on the Mathematizing Story Map to show the relationship that is in the story.
 Label the quantities and their units.
-Before ending for the day give students the apportunity to record their thin for the day, give students the opportunity to record their thinking on paper.
+Before ending for the day, give students the opportunity to record their thinking on paper.